sim-ware/ViagogoTechTest/README.md

 Event 006 - $01.40, Distance 12
 ```

-## Approach // Describe how you approached designing your solution to the problem.
+## Approach

 I wanted to follow the example closely, and focus on building a REPL-based entirely to create a piece
 of software with minimal dependencies, and is easy to use.
 I hoped this would give me greater control over the software, and a better idea of how each part works.

-## Structure // Describe how you structured your code.
-Why did you do it this way?
+## Structure

-Domain Driven Design attempted, looked at splitting the nouns and verbs in Scenario into Class and Method ideas.
+I attempted a Domain Driven Design, looking at splitting the nouns and verbs in the given Scenario into
-Eventually had to create event_list and query classes to help manipulate the data.

-Please detail any assumptions you have made.
-assumes coordinates can be integer only

-assumes we only have an option of nine events at a time (convenience, 1-9)

-assumes max of 5 tickets, for convenience, can be changed in Event.rb by editing '@r' attribute
+Class and Method ideas.
+I centred around User and Event Objects, and their interactions.
+Both Objects needed
+coordinates, and given the attention the task gave to coordinates (i.e. they have to be between -10 and 10,
+separate Event Objects cannot have the same coordinates, and the manhattan_distance calculations require
+coordinates) I decided to make a Coordinate Class too, which initializes within the Event and User classes
+as an attribute.
+Given the fact that each Event required several tickets with varying prices, and an eventual
+comparison of those prices, I thought it best to create a ticket class too, which initialise within the Event
+Class and are stored in a ticketlist Array.
+Given that in the example, a single User has several Event Options,
+I thought it best to create a class that can Instantiate and store Event Objects too, so that they can eventually
+be compared (by manhattan distance) too.
+Finally, I needed some sort of Class to instantiate a User and a list of
+Events so that they can interact, and created the Query Class

+# Assumptions

+When writing this software I had to make assumptions about the maximum number of Events within an Eventlist, and
+the number of tickets on offer per event.
+I decided to have a max of 9 Events per EventList, and 5 tickets per
+event because these were easily manipulable numbers in a development environment.
+I also assumed that the only
+valid coordinates within the -10 to 10 range were the integer ones.
+Again this was a decision taken because it
+made development easier.

 ## How to Run
 # Getting started